marklogic/flux/docs/index.md

 ---

-The MarkLogic Spark ETL tool (currently known as "NT" ("new tool") until a real name is branded) is a single application for a wide variety of data movement use cases involving MarkLogic.
+The MarkLogic Spark ETL tool (currently known as "NT" ("new tool") until a real name is branded) is a single application for all of your data movement use cases involving MarkLogic.
 NT leverages the [MarkLogic Spark connector](https://github.com/marklogic/marklogic-spark-connector) and [Apache Spark](https://spark.apache.org/) to provide a scalable, flexible, and extensible solution for importing, reprocessing, copying, and exporting your data with MarkLogic.
 NT provides many of the benefits and best practices